mattwells77/Privateer_2_The_Darkening_Enhancement_Patch/README.md

 ## Installation:
-- Pending.
+- Click on [Releases](https://github.com/mattwells77/Privateer_2_The_Darkening_Enhancement_Patch/releases) and download the latest "p2_dark_en_x.x.x.zip" where "x" is the version number and [libvlc_min_pack_3.0.21.zip](https://github.com/mattwells77/Wing_Commander_III_Enhancement_Patch/releases/tag/libvlc_min_pack_3.0.21) files.
+Extract the contents of these files to your Privateer 2 Install directory.
+- Run the "DARK.EXE" to play.

+#### CD version notes:
+- The patch is expecting a complete hard drive install.
+If you intend to play the game from CD's set "NO_CD=0" in the "p2_dark_en.ini".

+#### GOG DOS version notes:
+- You must first upgrade to the Windows version to play.
+If installing [DOS to Windows Deluxe Edition Patch](https://originalthp.solsector.net/privateer2win95/ ""), you won't need to install the "Privateer 2 Enhancement patch by HCl" as his and my patches do similar things.
+You also shouldn't use the "LAUNCHER.EXE" that comes with the patch but instead run "DARK.EXE" to play the game.

 ## Compiling:
 - To compile, this project requires the [VLC media player sdk vlc-3.0.21](https://download.videolan.org/pub/videolan/vlc/last/win32/) and the [libvlcpp C++ bindings](https://github.com/videolan/libvlcpp).
 I've set up relative paths for these, and they should be installed adjacent to the projects solution folder to avoid the need to modify any project settings.
 - There is also an included batch file "post_build_copy_to_game_folder.cmd".
 That is set to copy the newly created DLL to your game folder after the build process completes.
 This should be edited to match your game installation path.

 ## Donations:
 I don't need your money.
 If however, my work has inspired you with an overwhelming urge to part with some of your hard earned cash.
-Have at it!
+Then have at it!
 Cheers.
 | Paypal |
 | ------ |
 [![](https://www.paypalobjects.com/en_AU/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/donate/?business=9MPA8DTFJQFKW&no_recurring=1&currency_code=AUD)